wkjagt/godocs/effective_go.md

 ### Switch

-Go's switch is more general than C's.
-The expressions need not be constants or even integers, the cases are evaluated top to bottom until a match is found, and if the switch has no expression it switches on true.
-It's therefore possible—and idiomatic—to write an if-else-if-else chain as a switch.
+Go's `switch` is more general than C's.
+The expressions need not be constants or even integers, the cases are evaluated top to bottom until a match is found, and if the switch has no expression it switches on `true`.
+It's therefore possible—and idiomatic—to write an `if`-`else`-`if`-`else` chain as a `switch`.

 ```go
 func unhex(c byte) byte {